Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 ### registerDevice

 The registerDevice API will register a device with your Campaign Classic registration server.
-It takes the FCM registration token as a parameter with a user key that identifies the user such as an email address or login name.
-It can also be given a Map of custom key value pairs that you want to associate with the registration.
-As a result, a boolean value is returned in the callback which signals whether the registration was sucessful.
+It takes the FCM registration token as a parameter along with a user key that identifies a user, such as an email address or login name.
+You may also provide a Map of custom key-value pairs that you want to associate with the registration.
+A boolean value is returned in the callback which signals whether the registration was successful.

 #### Java